Want herpes support?

 Meetings in person in London

-Next one: Saturday, 3 May, then 7 June, 5 July and every first Saturday of the month, from 3 till 6 pm.
+Next one: Saturday, 1st August, 5th September, etc. from 3 till 6 pm.
 Join us!
-We have found that we can discuss ‘it’ in public without hotel staff or guests being aware we are a herpes support group.
+We have found that we sit in this large space and can discuss ‘it’ without the lounge-bar staff or guests being aware we are a herpes support group.
+Most of the other customers are foreign tourists!

 Once a month – mid-week.
 See dates on the table above.